okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/enable-and-verify/index.md

 To set up the Event Hook:

+1. Sign in to your [Okta org](https://login.okta.com/).

-1. In the Admin Console, go to **Workflow** > **Event Hooks**.
+2. From the Admin Console, go to **Workflow** > **Event Hooks**.

-2. Click **Create Event Hook**.
+3. Click **Create Event Hook**.

-3. Add a name for the Hook in the **Add Event Hook Endpoint** dialog box (in this example, "Deactivated User Event Hook").
+4. In the **Name** field, add a unique name for the Hook in the **Add Event Hook Endpoint** dialog box (in this example, "Deactivated User Event Hook").

-4. Add your external service URL, including endpoint.
+5. In the **URL** field, add your external service URL, including endpoint.
 For example, use your Glitch project name with the endpoint: `https://your-glitch-projectname.glitch.me/userDeactivated`.

-5. Include authentication field and secret.
+6. Include authentication field and secret.
 In this example:

     - **Authentication field** = `authorization`

     - **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`

-6. In the **Requests** section of the dialog box, subscribe to the Event Type you want to monitor.
-In this example, a user deactivated in the Okta org: `User deactivated`
+7. In the **REQUESTS** section of the dialog box, subscribe to the Event Type you want to monitor.
+In this example, a user deactivated in the Okta org: `User deactivated`.

-7. Click **Save & Continue**.
+8. Click **Save & Continue**.

-8. You can complete the one-time verification Okta call at this time or verify the Event Hook later.
+9. You can complete the one-time verification Okta call at this time or verify the Event Hook later.
 If using the Glitch example, proceed to verification.

 > **Note** You can also set up an Event Hook using an API.
 See [Event Hooks Management](/docs/reference/api/event-hooks/#create-event-hook) for further information.

 ### Verify the Event Hook

 You must verify the Event Hook to prove your external service controls the endpoint.
 See the [One-Time Verification Request](/docs/concepts/event-hooks/#one-time-verification-request) for further information on this process.

 To complete the one-time verification of the Event Hook: